Tensor Network Decoding Beyond 2D: Results

 The tensors on the bonds between two cubic lattice sites require a small modification in the contraction algorithm.
 The tensors on the horizontal bonds can be integrated into the two-qubit gates of the simple update contraction procedure, whereas the tensors on vertical bonds can be exactly contracted in between layers.
 Since the tensors on the sites are either $+$ or $=$ nodes, the splitting up of the layer into two-qubit gates can be done very naturally as depicted in~\Cref{fig:splitting_special_case}.

 For our numerical experiments, we use a maximum bond dimension of 24 for the simple update contraction procedure and a maximum bond dimension of 32 for the MPS contraction of the final 2D tensor network.
 The results are depicted in~\Cref{fig:threshold_z}.
 Also depicted are results for the minimum-weight perfect matching decoder, which finds the most likely error and is thus the optimal decoder up to degeneracy.
-The matching decoder is the previous state-of-the-art decoder for this problem~\cite{wangConfinementHiggsTransitionDisordered2003}, and the optimal threshold for the point sector is known to be around 3.3\%~\cite{ohno_phase_2004}.
+The optimal threshold for the point sector is known to be around 3.3\%~\cite{ohno_phase_2004}.
 We used PyMatching2~\cite{higgott_sparse_2023} for the matching implementation.